susy-bakaa/LCSoundTool/README.md

 - Press F5 to log all audio playback to BepInEx console.
 - Load your own custom .wav audio files for your mod.
 - Replace any audio clip with another one or multiple random ones.
-- Send audio clips over the network and optionally sync the hosts clips with all clients.
+- (Optional) Send audio clips over the network and optionally sync the hosts clips with all clients.

 ## Installation